SMTG-Bham/easyunfold/docs/guide.md

 Hence, for a given kpoint path in the primitive cell, additional kpoints may need to be sampled, and the extracted spectral weights need to be averaged in the end to obtained the effective band structure (EBS).

-At the moment, only VASP calculations are supported, although in principle other PW code can be supported easily if the wavefunction can be read in.
+At the moment, two plane wave DFT codes, VASP[^vasp] and CASTEP[^castep], are supported.
+In principle, other PW code can be supported easily if the wavefunction can be read in.

-Use of VASP is assumed for the guide below.
+Below is a guide for performing unfolding when using VASP.

 ## Step 1 - Generate the kpoints path of the primitive cell